misobiso/somehow_i_manage/README.md

 ![image](https://user-images.githubusercontent.com/128242031/226140392-10882df2-2130-4e7b-8b32-cc8f3799d3bd.png)

-### Use the sentiment analysis tool to determine if episodes with positive or negative sentiment in the summaries have an impact on ratings or viewership?
+### Use the sentiment analysis tool to determine if episodes with positive or negative sentiment in the summaries have an impact on ratings or viewership

 1) We used a tool called "SentimentIntensityAnalyzer" from nltk to measure the sentiment of the episode summaries.
 Sentiment is a way to determine if the text has a positive, negative, or neutral tone.